shimataro/ssh-key-action/README.md

 ## FAQ

-### What is the best way for copying files to multiple servers; SCP, SCP via bastion, SFTP, SFTP via bastion, rsync, and rsync via bastion?
+### What is the best way for copying files; SCP / SCP via bastion / SFTP / SFTP via bastion / rsync / rsync via bastion

 I recommend **rsync via bastion**.
 It has some advantages over other methods:

-* You only need to use this action once in order to connect to bastion from VM.
-Other methods require to use it multiple times in order to connect to each targets.
+* You only need to use this action **only once** even if it is necessary to transfer to multiple targets.
+    * Other methods require to use it multiple times in order to connect to each targets.
 * `rsync`:
     * is faster than others.
     * will **NOT** break files even if disconnected during sending.